 Filter condition

-With a filter condition, you can decide which subsequent process steps should be performed, for example for an investment request, if the investment costs are under €150.
+A filter condition can be used, for example, to decide which further process steps should be carried out for an investment application if the investment volume is less than €150.

 A filter condition can only be configured if a triggering data group is defined in the process chain (e.g. in the data group event handler) to which the filter condition is linked.
 The output of the filter condition can be linked to other conditions or actions.